Master of Arts in Theatre

 3. When a student pursuing the Thesis Track is awarded second year funding, s/he will be required to take 9 hours each semester (18 hours total) in the Department of Theatre and Film (one course may be an Independent Readings/Study course).
 Included in this numbers is a mim=nimum of 3 hours of THFM6990: Thesis Research.

 1. 7000 level courses are designed primarily for doctoral students.
 Students pursuing the Thesis Track program may be allowed to register for 7000 level courses after completing their first year of study and with Graduate Coordinator approval.

 2. Under exceptional circumstances, an instructor may grant permission for a first year M.A. student, who is not in the Thesis Track program, to register for a specific course if s/he demonstrates appropriate background and knowledge.
 These decisions will be made on a case-by-case basis.

 D. Registration when Not In Residence:

 The Graduate College mandates continuous registration for one hour each semester if a student leaves the campus with all requirements for the degree done except the thesis or portfolio.
-This is not done automatically.
+This registration is not done automatically.
 This criterion does not include summer session unless graduating in August.

 E. Repair Courses:

-1. Students who have not had at least one undergraduate course in the following areas are expected to enroll for undergraduate credit in these areas: Acting, Stagecraft and Lighting, Directing.
+1. Students who have not had at least one undergraduate course in the following areas are expected to enroll for undergraduate credit in these areas: Acting, Stagecraft, Lighting, and Directing.

-2. Students registering for these undergraduate repair courses must register for a P/NP grade, the courses must be passed with a grade of “C” or better.
+2. Students registering for these undergraduate repair courses must register for a P/NP grade; the courses must be passed with a grade of “C” or better.